Canon 1Ds Mark II vs 750D

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark II and the 750D have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark II and the 750D have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the 750D was followed by the Canon 800D.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the features and operation of the 1Ds Mark II and 750D can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon 750D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds Mark II or the Canon 750D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds Mark II: